 This may sound weird since I just recommended guaranteeing your savings.
 However, there will be sales in the market.
 You can buy stocks and other investments cheaper than previously.
 According to Forbes, a recession will last on average 18 months and will have longer times of economic growth afterwards.
 Even if you do not buy low the market will rebound.

 The word recession is one of the most negatively associated words known.
-However, it is a natural part of any economic cycle.
+However, it is an expected part of any economic cycle.
 It is not something to fear, but instead prepare for.
 Don’t just take my advice, many financial advisers will give good advice to survive recessions.
 Suze Orman gives excellent advice on how to survive a recession as she wrote about how to survive the 2008 recession, one of the worst economic downturns in history.

 However, she writes much more about personal finances.
 If you own a business there is far more you need to worry about.
 I recommend reading books in which deal with that since you will have to deal with lay offs, even more significant job shocks, closings, and other catastrophes.
 You will need even more expert advice.